-The Fundamental Law of Education states the ultimate roles of universities: "Universities, as centers of science, shall cultivate advanced learning and specialized skills, while contributing to the development of society by pursuing the profound truth of things, creating new knowledge, and disseminating their outcomes throughout society."
-(Paragraph 1 of Article 7).
+The Fundamental Law of Education states the ultimate roles of universities: "Universities, as centers of science, shall cultivate advanced learning and specialized skills, while contributing to the development of society by pursuing the profound truth of things, creating new knowledge, and disseminating their outcomes throughout society" (Paragraph 1 of Article 7).
 This means that universities are required to provide educational and research outcomes and to demonstrate their performance to society.
-This law also provides the academic autonomy of universities: "The autonomy, independence, and nature of education and research of universities should be respected."
-(Paragraph 2 of Article 7).
+This law also provides the academic autonomy of universities: "The autonomy, independence, and nature of education and research of universities should be respected" (Paragraph 2 of Article 7).

-The School Education Law also declares the ultimate mission of university as follows: "Universities, as centers of science, are designed to impart knowledge broadly, teach and study arts and sciences deeply, and to develop intellectual, ethical and practical abilities."
-(Paragraph 1 of Article 83).
-This law also states that "universities should contribute to social development by carrying out educational research to accomplish this mission and disseminating their outcomes throughout the society."
-(Paragraph 2 of Article 83).
+The School Education Law also declares the ultimate mission of universities as follows: "Universities, as centers of science, are designed to impart knowledge broadly, teach and study arts and sciences deeply, and to develop intellectual, ethical and practical abilities" (Paragraph 1 of Article 83).
+This law also states that, "universities should contribute to social development by carrying out educational research to accomplish this mission and disseminating their outcomes throughout the society" (Paragraph 2 of Article 83).

-To ensure the quality of Japanese universities suitable for their mission stipulated in such laws, several quality assurance frameworks have been legally established including:
+To ensure that the quality of Japanese universities is suitable for their mission as stipulated in such laws, several quality assurance frameworks have been legally established, including:

-- The approval system for establishment of universities (Article 4 of the School Education Law) - Certified evaluation and accreditation (Paragraph 2 of Article 109 of the School Education Law)
+- The approval system for establishment of universities (Article 4 of the School Education Law); and - Certified evaluation and accreditation (Paragraph 2 of Article 109 of the School Education Law).

-The certified evaluation and accreditation system was adopted in accordance with revision of the School Education Law in 2003 and has been enforced since April 2004.
+The certified evaluation and accreditation system was adopted in accordance with the revision of the School Education Law in 2003 and has been enforced since April 2004.

-Before launching a major review of its education policy, the government applied a "control policy" concerning the quantitative scale of universities, and, therefore, did not allow institutions in principle to establish new campuses in the central areas of big cities such as Tokyo and Osaka and increase the total capacity of students (control policy concerning the establishment of universities).
-In response to the recent reform of regulations, however, the control of the establishment of new universities was deregulated in all subject areas excluding those related to doctors, dentists, veterinarians and seamen, to allow universities to build flexible organizations so that they promote their individualization and take account of social and economic changes.
+Before launching a major review of its education policy, the government applied a 'control policy' concerning the quantitative scale of universities, and, therefore, did not, as a general rule, allow institutions to establish new campuses in the central areas of big cities such as Tokyo and Osaka or to increase the total capacity of their students.
+This was a control policy concerning the establishment of universities.
+In response to the recent reform of regulations since 2003, however, the control of the establishment of new universities was deregulated in all subject areas excluding those related to doctors, dentists, veterinarians and seamen, to allow universities to build flexible organizations so that they promote their individualization and take account of social and economic changes.

 As a result of deregulation, the policy in approving the establishment of universities has been reexamined and the deliberation procedures have become simpler.
 Firstly, simple conformance with related regulations has become the basic principle of the approval assessment.
-Thus, the establishment of a university may now be approved if judged that it fulfills the basic requirements stated in laws such as the Standards for the Establishment of Universities.
+Thus, the establishment of a university may now be approved if it is judged that it fulfills the basic requirements stated in laws such as the Standards for the Establishment of Universities.
 Secondly, reference points for the approval assessment have been streamlined.
-Previously, "internal regulations" prescribing strict rules concerning athletic fields, the number of books in the library, and the age of the academic staff, etc. have been referred to besides the Standards for the Establishment of Universities.
-However, these rules have been abolished in the course of deregulation thereby making requirements for approval much simpler.
-Thirdly, a notification system was adopted replacing the previous policy that advanced deliberations were mandatory for establishing every faculty or department.
+Previously, internal regulations prescribing strict rules concerning athletic fields, the number of books in the library, and the age of the academic staff, etc., used to be referred to besides the Standards for the Establishment of Universities.
+However, these rules have been abolished in the course of deregulation, thereby making requirements for approval much simpler.
+Thirdly, a notification system was adopted, replacing the previous policy of advanced deliberations being mandatory for the establishment of every faculty or department.
 In this system, it is not necessary to undergo the approval process, and a simple notification of the changes is all that is required in the case of the establishment of faculties or departments that do not greatly deviate from the existing academic fields.